 Deciding to go with a towable RV is a huge step toward choosing the RV that’s right for you, but there’s still one more decision—fifth wheel vs. travel trailer?

 First, let’s go over your vehicle’s towing capabilities.
-Knowing these numbers will help narrow down the choices, and with so many RV’s out there to choose from, you’ll want a reason to slim down your options.
+Knowing these numbers will help narrow down the choices, and with so many RVs out there to consider, from used towables to the customizable Happier Camper and everything in between, you’ll want a reason to slim down your options.
 Then let’s take a look at what fifth wheels and travel trailers have in common.
 We’ll finish up with a breakdown of how they’re different—the differences are ultimately what can help you decide what’s right for you.

-Everyone’s needs and travel style is different, but by the end of this article you should have a clearer idea of what type of towable RV you’re looking for.
+Everyone’s needs and travel styles are different, but by the end of this article, you should have a clearer idea of what type of towable RV you’re looking for.

 Your Vehicle’s Capability

 Choosing to go with a towable RV means you will need a vehicle to pull it.
 What vehicle do you already have?
 A truck, an SUV, a minivan?
 Can it tow an RV?
 Use Camping World’s towing guide to plug in your vehicle information and find out right now.
 If you don’t consider the tow limitations of your vehicle from the outset, you risk choosing an RV that your vehicle is able to tow.
 This is dangerous for everyone.

 If you’ve decided you will be purchasing both a tow vehicle and an RV, you can look at all of the towable RV options.
 If you fall in love with an RV, you can then purchase the right vehicle to tow it.
 Though, some think it is easier to decide on your vehicle first and then further refine your RV search.
 For help regarding what your vehicle is rated to tow, take a look at our helpful towing guide.

 With both fifth wheels and travel trailers you’ll be able to park your RV, detach your trailer, and drive away.
 The advantages here are ample.